 According to the terms of the Düsseldorf Treaty of 1955, the first major attempt to unify or coordinate the school systems of the Länder, school attendance is mandatory for a minimum of nine years (or in some Länder ten years), beginning at age six.
 A student who starts vocational training as an apprentice must attend a part-time vocational school until the age of eighteen.

-Depending on the federal state, primary schools provide education from Class 1 to Class 4 or from Class 1 to Class 6.
 After primary school students may attend a Hauptschule, Mittelschule, Regionale Schule or a Realschule, which are more vocationally orientated, a Gymnasium, which is more academically oriented, or a Gesamtschule, which is comparable to a Comprehensive School.